punchagan/punchagan.muse-amuse.in/content/blog/instagram-user-friendliness.md

 I've been using Instagram quite regularly from around the beginning of this year, posting about one video a week on an average.
-Previously, I used it primarily as a content consumer for about an year, before getting off it for quite long since it started to turn into a big time-suck.
+Previously, I used it primarily as a content consumer for about a year, before getting off it for quite long since it started to turn into a big time-suck.
 In the current stint of using Instagram as a content-creator, I've had quite a few frustrating user experiences.
 On a platform that comes with a giant reputation of being